jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/bioSAXS.rst

 This graph now shows subtracted data plotted against right axis based on our estimates.

 Next is *Optimization/Fitting*.
 If estimates look OK, use button *Optimize and Extrapolate* button to run optimization.
 Optimization takes some time, on my test data and fast Mac it takes about 6-10 seconds.
-After optimization is finished, code will extrapolate the intensity (using least square fitting for each Q point) to concentration = 0.
-Since the data at high-q values is routinely quite noisy, data above *Roll Over Q* value are replaced with values for highest concentration measured (no extrapolation done).
+After optimization is finished, code will extrapolate the intensity for cocentration 0.
+Th sis done using least square fitting of line for each Q point and extrapolating to 0 concentration.
+Since the data obtained this way at high-q values is usually quite noisy, data above *Roll Over Q* value are replaced with values for highest concentration measured (no extrapolation done).

 *Fitting Error* Fitting error field provides information about final misfit of the data.
 Lower number is better fit.
 Sometimes there are few local minima which are close to global minimum and it may be worth trying few optimization runs to see, how low one can get with the *Fitting error*.

 *Save Data* Pushing this button user can save these extrapolated data as zero concentration extrapolated data.
 By default code will set the *Output Sample name* field to name of the highest concetration sample.
-Code will try to remove "avg" string from the end and appends "zConc" string.
+Code will remove "avg" string from the end (if present) and append "zConc" string.
 User can change the name as they want.
-NOTE: It has to be meaningful name for Igor Pro, little to no checking is done at this time.
+NOTE: Output Sampe Name string has to be meaningful name for Igor Pro - single word starting with letter - little to no checking is done at this time.

-Data, for rest of Irena are "QRS" data, to be able to easily find them, set *Folder Match String* to zConc (it is case sensitive!).
+Resulting new data, for rest of Irena are "QRS" data type with zConc appened to end of the name.
+NOTE: this zConc is appended by default, but user can change it - in which case user should remember what the name is.
+To be able to easily find them, set *Folder Match String* to zConc (it is case sensitive!).
 See figure below to see resulting data obtained on this data set.

 ..
 Figure:: media/ConcSeries5.jpg